timb-103/nuxt-modal/README.md

 </template>
 ```

----

 ## Composables

 **`useModal`**

 The useModal composable can be used to open & close the modal, as well as passing data to the modal if you need.
+It exposes the following:

+- `open('modal-name')` // open a modal
+- `close()` // close the modal
+- `visible` // the currently visible modal
+- `data` // custom data passed to the modal

 ## Slots